jeffe107/krakenflow_tutorial/markdown/00_orientation.md

 - **`bin`** is the directory where we store customized scripts that can be run within a given process.
 - **`data`** contains input data and related resources:
   - An indexed genome within the `yeast` folder representing the host genome to which we want to map the reads for contamination removal.
-  - *`viral_db`* is a directory that contains the Kraken2 database necessary for both taxonomic annotation and species abundance re-estimation.
+  - _viral_db_ is a directory that contains the Kraken2 database necessary for both taxonomic annotation and species abundance re-estimation.
-  - *`samplesheet.csv`* lists the IDs and paths of the example data files, for processing in batches.
+  - _samplesheet.csv_ lists the IDs and paths of the example data files, for processing in batches.
-  - *`samples`* directory is where the raw sequences are stored.
+  - _samples_ directory is where the raw sequences are stored.
-    The names correspond to accession numbers that you can search on the [Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra)
+    The names correspond to accession numbers that you can search on the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra)

 !!!note

     Don't panic if this feels like a lot.
     This is just a glimpse of the material, and we are going to dig into each necessary file for the analysis in due time.

-Now, to begin the tutorial, click on the arrow in the bottom right corner of this page.
+Now, to begin the course, click on the arrow in the bottom right corner of this page.